Azure/fta-live-iac/README.md

 # FastTrack for Azure Live - How to deploy Azure services and infrastructure.
 Leverage Azure Pipeline for CI/CD.

 ## Synopsis:
-"Zero to Hero with ARM and IaC" How to create an ARM Template using Bicep and deploy using Azure Pipelines.
+"Zero to Hero with ARM and IaC" How to create a Bicep template and deploy using Azure Pipelines.

 ## Who should attend:
 - I want to do Infrastructure as Code but don't know where to start.